 Take a look at the Aurora Theatre sometime in the 1950s.
 After doing a bit of research, we see that The Tall Texan, with Lloyd Bridges, was released in 1953.
 Check out some ads for the movie from the summer of 1953 and some great stuff on the theater from Kilduffs.

-Take a look back at an old football game from 1955 between Baltimore Polytechnic Institute and Forest Park High School at Memorial Stadium.
-See a picture from the game here!
+Take a look back at a 1955 football game between Baltimore Polytechnic Institute and Forest Park High School at Memorial Stadium.
+See the old picture and learn more about the game.

 Read's Drug Store was a Baltimore based chain of drug stores founded in the 1800’s by William Read.
 It was the site of a historic civil rights sit-in in 1955 and was desegregated two days later.